 If there were any assignments from previous semesters that you would like to change, for example removing or adding Learning Objectives that were unnecessary or that should have been assessed, edit the assignment before students begin working in it.
 This video will walk you through the steps.

-- Modify the Settings in any Tests:
+- Modify the Settings in any Assessments (quizzes or tests):

 Frequently Asked Questions about Starting a New Semester